gentoo-haskell/gentoo-haskell/projects/blog/__-github-details.rst

 was a standalone project.
 The development was forked from the overlay repository, and continued without being mixed with the overlay commits.
 However, the result was a repository with an messy history: hackport and overlay stuff was mixed.
-Moving to git gave us a new chanse to clean it up.
+Moving to git gave us a new chance to clean it up.

 When using git you have the option of changeing the history of your repository.
 Of course this is a powerful tool, but it should be used